A-Slimani/ufc-web/README.md

 # UFC website simplified

 ## TODO
-- Get dates for ufc events (scrape again)
+- ~~Get dates for ufc events (scrape again)~~ --> Done got the new events table
 - Create a page for each event
-    - Labels: Event, Location, Date
+    - Separate between upcoming and previous events
 - Fix catchweights?
     - unsure how to go about this one
+- Add weights to each fight on the table
+    - currently cards not in order per fightcard